-How can we create yard habitats that are friendly to humans and to wildlife?
+How can we create yard habitats that are friendly to humans and also friendly to wildlife?

 Several years ago we created a rain garden.
 This garden opened up a new world of gardening as I learned about native plants.
-Five years later we have no remaining grass and a wildlife loving yard.
-The birds(especially migrating), butterflies, bees and neighborhood cats love our yard.
+Several years later we have no remaining grass and a wildlife loving yard.
+The birds, butterflies, bees and love our yard.

 The following are some things I have learned about native plants and attracting pollinators: